dachcom-digital/pimcore-i18n/docs/30_FrontPageMapping.md

 But what if you want to override the front page content?
 That's a tricky one since `en-us` is just a hardlink.

 ### i18n to the rescue
-Just add a new (document) property  named `front_page_map` to your hardlink and assign a custom document. you can leave the document unpublished, so it stays private.
+Just add a new (document) property  named `front_page_map` to your hardlink and assign a custom document.
+You can leave the document unpublished, so it stays private.

 > This property should be available in your predefined properties since it gets automatically installed.